 If you’re launching a product, there are so many variables to consider such as space, time, picking and packing, labelling, and dispatch, not to mention the additional cost and manpower required to get everything done by the date promised.

 Partnering with a fulfilment provider allows you to take advantage of their existing infrastructure, expertise and carrier relationships to make this happen with minimal investment on your part.
 The flexibility of a fulfilment house also means that once the initial flood of orders has died down, you aren’t left with a lease on a half empty space or the difficult task of laying off temporary staff – in fact, you won’t need to pay for any of that in the first place.
-We only charge our clients for the space they are actually using.
+At James and James we only charge our clients for the space they are actually using.

 Efficiency and accuracy